 All applications should be submitted online, and I'll be back in touch after the vacancy closing date to let you know the outcome.

 If you would like to discuss any working differently requirements or adjustments you may require throughout the recruitment and selection process, please contact Iona on 01738 344049.

-Before commencing your role with SSE, you'll need to complete our pre-employment screening process.
-This will consist of a criminality and credit check.
+Before commencing employment with SSE, you'll be required to fully complete our pre-employment screening process consisting of a basic criminal records and credit check.